Wyoming State Statutes on Transparency, Accountability and Ethics

 (v) Statements under this subsection shall be filed with those officers as provided in W.S.
 22-25-107.

-(i) Except as otherwise provided in this section, any political action committee, candidate’s campaign committee, or any political action committee formed under the law of another state that contributes to a Wyoming political action committee or to a candidate’s campaign committee, any organization making an independent expenditure under W.S.
-22-25-102(k), and any other organization supporting or opposing any ballot proposition which expends any funds in any primary, general or special election shall file an itemized statement of contributions at least seven (7) days before the election current to any day from the eighth day up to the fourteenth day before the election and shall also file a statement of contributions and expenditures within ten (10) days after a primary, general or special election;
+(i) Except as otherwise provided in this section, any political action committee and candidate’s campaign committee, or any political action committee formed under the law of another state that contributes to a Wyoming political action committee or to a candidate’s campaign committee shall file an itemized statement of contributions and expenditures at least seven (7) days but not more than fourteen (14) days before any primary, general or special election.
+Any contribution received or expenditure made after the statement has been filed, through the day of the election, whether a primary, general or special election, shall be filed as an amendment to the statement within ten (10) days after the election;

 (ii) A committee formed after an election to defray campaign expenses incurred during a previous election and any political action or candidate’s campaign committee which has not filed a statement of termination shall file an itemized statement of contributions and expenditures on December 31 of each odd-numbered year;